wefell/Vehicle-Detection/writeup.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 See above for explanation of what I did to optimize my classifier itself.
-Below are test images comparing the differenes in parameter C settings.
+Below are test images comparing the differences in parameter C settings.

 ![alt text][image4]
 ---